 refers to the

-position with securing points for paddlers, you can still
+position with bracing points for paddlers.
+You can still

 have passengers who

-would be sitting on the floor (mesh) or on cross
+would be sitting on the floor (mesh) or on the cross

 some Cats with passengers - you should not attempt to